fsilva-coolblue/wiki-git-github/git_basics.md

 In the command line, you do `git checkout 4035e4`.
 As you can see, you can use an abbreviation for a commit instead (as long as it isn't ambiguous).
 In SourceTree, you press the `Checkout` button and select a commit.
-Either way, this will replace the contents of your working copy with the how it was at the time of the selected commit.
+Either way, this will replace the contents of your working copy with how it was at the time of the selected commit.

 ####Stashing